scott-lewis-nsidc/search-solr-tools-test/README.md

 is needed, and the workflow itself does not have to be manually triggered.

-If needed, the release can also be done locally by running the command `bundle exec rake release:publish`.
+If needed, the release can also be done locally by running the command `bundle exec gem release`.
 In order for this to work, you will need to have a local copy of current Rubygems API key for the _NSIDC developer user_ account in To get the lastest API key: